AlenRedek/node-chat-app/README.md

-# node-chat-app
+# Node.js Chat App
-Node.js Real-Time chat app with Socket.io
+Node.js real-time chat app with Socket.io

 The web app was deployed to Heroku as well (https://salty-chamber-89306.herokuapp.com/).